 On 28 October 2014 the developed MARSUR Exchange System (MEXS 2.0) was introduced into the operational MARSUR LIVE PHASE during the main event at the EURONAVAL, Le Bourget, Paris, France.

-On 06 December 2016, 15 of the participating members agreed on a Project Arrangement (PA) “MARSUR II – Adaptive Maintenance” to ensure Advanced Level exchange of information and adaptive maintenance of the MARSUR hardware and software for the period 2017-2019.
-In August 2019 the contributing members agreed to extend the adaptive maintenance with one year till the end of 2020.
+On 6 December 2016, 15 of the participating members agreed on a project arrangement (PA) “MARSUR II – Adaptive Maintenance” to ensure Advanced Level exchange of information and adaptive maintenance of the MARSUR hardware and software for the period 2017-2019.
+In August 2019, the contributing members agreed to extend the adaptive maintenance with one year till the end of 2020.

-In August 2019 the next version of the MARSUR Exchange System (MEXS 3.0) was agreed and will replace the existing software.
+In August 2019 an updated version of the MARSUR Exchange System (MEXS 3.0) was agreed and has now replaced the previous one.